credativ/plutono/docs/sources/basics/glossary.md

   <tr>
     <td style="vertical-align: top">Mixin</td>
     <td>
-      A mixin is a set of Grafana dashboards and Prometheus rules and alerts, written in Jsonnet and packaged together in a bundle.
+      A mixin is a set of Plutono dashboards and Prometheus rules and alerts, written in Jsonnet and packaged together in a bundle.
     </td>
   </tr>
   <tr>
     <td style="vertical-align: top">Panel</td>
     <td>
-      Basic building block in Grafana, composed by a query and a visualization.
+      Basic building block in Plutono, composed by a query and a visualization.
 Can be moved and resized within a dashboard.
     </td>
   </tr>
   <tr>
     <td style="vertical-align: top">Plugin</td>
     <td>
-      An extension of Grafana that allows users to provide additional functionality to enhance their experience.
+      An extension of Plutono that allows users to provide additional functionality to enhance their experience.
 The types of plugins currently supported are:
       <ul>
         <li>
-          <b>App plugin:</b> Extends Grafana with a customized experience.
+          <b>App plugin:</b> Extends Plutono with a customized experience.
 It includes a set of panel and data source plugins, as well as custom pages.
         </li>
         <li>
-          <b>Data source plugin:</b> Extends Grafana with support for additional data sources.
+          <b>Data source plugin:</b> Extends Plutono with support for additional data sources.
         </li>
         <li>
-          <b>Panel plugin:</b> Extends Grafana with additional visualization options.
+          <b>Panel plugin:</b> Extends Plutono with additional visualization options.
         </li>
       </ul>
     </td>